amandaestevez/SOFTWARE-QA/01-TEST-CASES/011-ANATOMY-OF-TEST-CASES.md

 The Actual Results determine pass/fail and identify potential defects.

-* **Pass/Fail Criteria:**  Specific criteria defining whether the test case has passed or failed.
-This section ensures objective evaluation of test results, minimizing subjective interpretations and fostering consistent testing execution.
+* **Pass/Fail Criteria:**  This section defines the specific conditions that determine whether the test case has passed or failed. _It goes beyond just describing the expected outcome and sets a clear benchmark for evaluating the actual results._

 ![image](https://github.com/amandaestevez/softwareqa/assets/123298275/15b85ca9-d067-4bfa-a74d-c889803e3ff4)

-Clearly defined pass/fail criteria streamline testing and expedite defect identification.

->[!IMPORTANT]
->
->**Expected Results vs. Pass/Fail Criteria:**
->
->**Expected Results:** This section describes the anticipated outcome for each test step, _focusing on the system's behavior under normal conditions._ It paints a picture of what the tester should see on the screen.
->
->**Pass/Fail Criteria:** This section defines the specific conditions that determine whether the test case has passed or failed. _It goes beyond just describing the expected outcome and sets a clear benchmark for evaluating the actual results._

 * **Pass/Fail/Not Executed/Suspended:** The current state of the test case.